 - Results Matter checkpoint timeline guidance stresses the importance of a baseline rating as close to the IEP implementation as possible.
 It is important to enter data and finalize a baseline rating for children as soon as initial evidence for each objective becomes available.
 If there are fewer than six weeks/30 days remaining in a checkpoint period when a child enrolls, you should make ratings with the information you have from parents, the eligibility assessment data and the IEP (documentation should begin immediately upon enrollment).
 Do not mark Not Observed across the board.

 - For preschoolers on IEPs, this rating cannot be used on any objective in the checkpoint periods corresponding to IEP/preschool special education service entry and exit dates.
 It will cause an error upon OSEP exiting.
 Administrators must monitor use of this rating for preschoolers on IEPs.
 This is especially important at the entry period.
 Often, administrators do not find out about Not Observed ratings in the entry period until they try to complete the OSEP exit and get an error message, by which time it is usually too late to correct.

 - For all children, use of Not Observed in more than 30% of objectives/dimensions within an area will cause the area level score to be thrown out of all reports.
 Area level scores require valid, complete data in at least 70% of the objectives.

 - Do not guess!
 It is better to have no rating than an inaccurate rating.
 It could lead to inaccurate information about a child, make it hard to determine which intervention strategies may be needed for certain objectives, and skew the reports.

-- Use the Assessment Status report (Report area) to monitor finalized assessment ratings during the checkpoint rating window.
-Monitoring for GOLD® Checkpoint Completion is a detailed guide.
+- Use the Assessment Status Report (Report area) to monitor finalized assessment ratings during the checkpoint rating window.

 - Use the Documentation Status report (Report area) to monitor use of documentation.